Strobesstrobes

 • Session fixation: inject a Set-Cookie to pin a victim's session ID to a value you know.

-• Log injection: inject newlines into values that get logged to forge entries or break log parsing and monitoring.
+• Log injection: inject newlines into logged values to forge entries or break the parsing your SOC relies on.

-• Open redirect chaining: combine header control with redirects for phishing.
+• Open redirect chaining: combine header control with the redirect itself for convincing phishing.

 Where to Hunt for CRLF Injection